AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

    - f -- path to reference sequence

-We then need to actually get tajima's pi based on these files which will be in this script:
+We then need to actually get tajima's pi based on these files.
+The only issue is that you need to have a copy of PoPoolation1 on the machine.

+   Script:

    - [tajimas_pi.sh](https://github.com/srmarzec/CVL_SequenceAnaylsis/blob/master/tajimas_pi.sh)